Can You Change a Prenup? 6 Reasons for Modification

 4. Legal Representation

-Each of you should have your own attorney review the amended agreement.
-This ensures fairness and prevents claims of unfair advantage or coercion by either party.
-And courts are more likely to uphold postnuptial agreements when both of you have received independent counsel.
+Each of you should have your own attorney.
+Courts are more likely to uphold postnuptial agreements when both of you have received independent counsel.

 5. Proper Execution

-The revised agreement needs to be signed, witnessed, and notarized, making sure that everything is in accordance with updated, current state laws that apply in the state you reside.
+The revised agreement needs to be signed, witnessed, and notarized, making sure that everything is in accordance with updated, current state laws that apply in the state where you live.
 Failure to follow these conditions could render the agreement invalid if challenged in court.

 Can a Prenuptial Agreement Be Canceled?